mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 ifconfig wlxc01c3006xxxxx up
 {% endhighlight %}

-I took out the `sudo` because when we will run the script we will run  it with `sudo`.
+I took out the `sudo` because we will run the bash-script with `sudo`.
 The commands will be executed faster than you can type, so I also put a 1-second wait so that the change can take place before bringing the adapter UP.

 I didn't add the channel selection command here, assuming you are going to run the channel-changing script.
 If you just want to sniff one channel then add that command in this script too.
 Once you are done adding the commands, and save the file, don't forget to make the file executable.